madhurprash/agent-serving-lab/README.md

 if "Final Answer:" in final_message:
     print("\n Response follows the required format!")
 else:
-    print("\n  Response does not follow the required format")
+    print("\nÂ  Response does not follow the required format")
 ```

 Run the test: